gjohns03/AT-Web/at_web_offering/discovery.md

 1. Navigate to https://wcmdemo7.sfsu.edu/<sitename>/login
 2. Enter your SF State ID and password
-3. You will be reidrected to your demo site. see the "Access denied - You are not authorized to access this page".
+3. You will be reidrected to your site homepage.
-4. "Add a new discussion topic" to let me know that you have logged in.
-I will then add you as an Editor of     the site.```

 **To log in to the SF State Qualtrics Survey Software:**